 Paracetamol or ibuprofen can be taken to ease symptoms.

 You May Also Enjoy Flu or Meningitis Would You Know The Difference?

 Yes, it’s highly contagious.
 It can be spread easily if you’ve been in contact with an infected person through nasal secretions or throat discharge (sneezing and coughing), as well as via faeces.

 Take precautions to prevent the spread amongst your household.
-Unlike chicken pox which is usually a one-off, it is possible to catch Hand, Foot and Mouth Disease more than once.
+Unlike chicken pox which is usually a one-off, it is possible to catch the virus more than once.

 You are most infectious in the three days prior to symptoms starting, but also in the five days subsequently.

 Can I Prevent My Children Catching Hand, Foot and Mouth Disease?